sogartar/quirks/README.md

 Should be best used with high armor penetration weapons where you are hopping to one-shot targets or to at least cripple then even through heavy armor.
 It is well coupled with Refund Fatigue/AP.
 Note that Fast Adaptation would only stack 5% instead of 10%.
 It sucks at finishing off opponents.
+* **Plunge** - Unlocks the Plunge skill.
+With Each tile of distance since activating Plunge, the next melee attack will do 13% more damage.
+Moving up/down an elevation level will also remove/add a plunge stack.
+Hitting your target will also have a chance to knock it back and you to follow it.
+The chance is 20% per stack.
+If the target is knocked back your character will plunge one tile of distance in the direction of the target.
+When Plunge is active movement fatigue cost is increased with the default cost.
+Waiting without attacking will remove the Plunge effect.
+Unlocks at level 8.
+This perk is good with AOE weapons to milk the damage multiplier.
+Plunging from an elevated position increases damage more.
+Action points increasing perks would allow to move more before attacking.
+There is some danger to it as your character may get surrounded by multiple enemies.
+Should work well with Underdog and with multiple characters plunging together.
 * **Veteran** - Increase maximum perk points by 2, but lose 9 hitpoints and 9 maximum fatigue.
 Unlocks at level 8.
 This park is there for the build that just needs one more perk, but comes at a cost and 1 more level of grinding :).

 ## Reworked Perks

-* **Colossus** - Nerfed to 16% increase in hitpoints.
+* **Colossus** - Nerfed to 15% increase in hitpoints.
 This perk seemed too strong and a part of 95% of builds.
 Even an auto-pick on backliners because of its synergy with Nimble.
-Although, Adrenaline is a viable first pick due to the explosive nature of early fights and having lower initiative than opponents, Colossus usually finds its way into a build almost always.
+Although, Adrenaline is a viable first pick due to the explosive nature of early fights and having lower initiative than opponents,
+Colossus usually finds its way into a build almost always.
-To compensate this nerf the starting hitpoints has been increased by 5.
+To compensate this nerf the starting hitpoints has been increased by 6.
+This makes the first few fights easier.
-Nimble tanks would suffer from this change and have lower total hitpoints when base hitpoints are above 64.
+Nimble tanks would suffer from this change and have lower total hitpoints when base hitpoints are above 69.
 The reduction should be around 3 hitpoints when total hitpints is around 120.
 * **Bullseye** - Buffed to 40% block chance.
 Seemed too weak and was never picked.
 I don't know if it is even good at 40%.
 But at least some enemies would benefit :).